 - 3/4 teaspoon superfine sea salt or salt

-- 1 package Three Ladies Rice Papers (I used 22 x 22cm square, but round are easier to find.)
+- 1 package Square Three Ladies Rice Papers (or round

 - Filtered water

 - 2 cups + 2 Tablespoons white rice flour